 Under New York's no-fault system, your own insurance company pays for your medical expenses and other losses regardless of who caused the accident.
 This approach aims to reduce litigation and ensure injured parties receive necessary medical treatment without delay.

-PIP is often called "Basic Economic Loss Coverage" in insurance policies and legal documents in New York.
+PIP is often referred to as "Basic Economic Loss Coverage" in New York insurance policies and legal documents.
 This coverage is mandatory for all vehicle owners in the state and provides essential financial protection after auto accidents.

 New York operates under a no-fault insurance system, meaning that when you're injured in a car accident, you turn to your own insurance company for coverage of medical expenses and other losses, regardless of who caused the collision.